gamassss/weather-forecast-bot/README.md

 3. To get your guild id: Go to User Settings -> Advanced -> Enable developer mode -> Right Click on your discord server -> Copy ID
 4. Last, run you bot by type this on your terminal `npm run start`
 ### Voila now your bot is online.
-The bot takes one option for your location's name. 😁 Give a star to this repo if it's helpful # ⭐
+The bot takes one mandatory option for your location's name. 😁 Give a star to this repo if it's helpful # ⭐